ryantd42/NY-Legislative-Git/2023/A2976A-2023/bill.md

- the event an applicant for a license  presents,  in  lieu  of  a  rabies certificate,  a  statement  certified  by  a  licensed  veterinarian, as provided in subdivision two of this section, a license shall  be  issued or renewed for a period of one year from the date of said statement.
+ the event an applicant for a license  presents,  in  lieu  of  a  rabies certificate,  a  statement  certified  by  a  licensed  veterinarian, as provided in subdivision two of this section, a license shall  be  issued

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD07227-03-4
+ A. 2976--A  2

+ or renewed for a period of one year from the date of said statement.
 Any municipality  may establish a common renewal date for all such licenses.
- A license issued by a municipality that has established a common renewal

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07227-01-3
- A. 2976  2

- date shall expire no later than the common renewal  date  prior  to  the expiration date of the rabies certificate for the dog being licensed.
+ A license issued by a municipality that has established a common renewal date  shall  expire  no  later than the common renewal date prior to the expiration date of the rabies certificate for the dog being licensed.
   (b) Application for a dog license shall be made to the  clerk  of  the town,  city,  or  county  or, in the counties of Nassau and Westchester, incorporated village in which the dog is  harbored  or  to  the  village clerk  of  those villages in the county of Rockland with a population of fifteen thousand or more  which  have  elected  to  accept  applications pursuant  to the provisions of this paragraph or to the village clerk of the village of Newark in the county of Wayne upon the  election  of  the village  of  Newark  pursuant  to  the  provisions  of  this  paragraph.
  Provided, however, that in the counties of Nassau and  Westchester,  the board  of trustees of any incorporated village may by resolution provide that applications for licenses shall no longer be made  to  the  village clerk,  but  to  the clerk of the town in which the village is situated.
  Provided further, however, that in the county of Rockland, the board  of trustees  of any incorporated village with a population of fifteen thou- sand or more may by resolution provide  that  application  for  licenses shall  be  made to the village clerk.
 Provided further, however, that in the county of Wayne, the board of trustees of the village of Newark  may by resolution provide that application for licenses shall be made to the village clerk.
 Provided further, however, that in the county of Montgom- ery,  the  board  of  trustees  of  the village of St. Johnsville may by resolution provide that application for licenses shall be  made  to  the village  clerk.
 The governing body of any town or city or, in the coun- ties of Nassau and Westchester, incorporated village or in the county of Rockland, those villages with a population of fifteen thousand  or  more which  have  so  elected to accept applications, in the county of Wayne, the village of Newark if such village has so elected to accept  applica- tions or, in the county of Montgomery, the village of St.  Johnsville if such village has so elected to accept applications may, on resolution of such  body, authorize that such application be made to one or more named dog control officers of any such town, city or village.
 The issuance of any license by any such officer shall be under the  control  and  super- vision of the clerk.
 In the case of a seized dog being redeemed or a dog being  otherwise  obtained  from  a county animal shelter or pound, such application may be made to the county dog control officer in  charge  of such  facility.
 In  the  case  of  a  dog being redeemed or a dog being adopted from a shelter or pound established,  maintained  or  contracted for,  pursuant  to  section  one  hundred fourteen of this article, such application may be made to the manager of such facility,  provided  such manager has been authorized by the municipality in which the prospective owner  resides  to  accept such application.
 Such authorization shall be requested by the governing body of the pound or shelter and the granting or denial of such authorization shall be in the discretion of the  muni- cipality in which the prospective owner resides.
   (c)  The  application  shall state the sex, actual or approximate age, breed, color, and municipal identification number of the dog, and  other identification  marks,  if any, and the name, address, telephone number, county and town, city or village of residence of the owner.
-THE APPLICA- TION SHALL INCLUDE SPACE WHERE AN OWNER MAY ELECT TO MAKE A CONTRIBUTION IN  SUPPORT  OF THE POUND OR SHELTER OF THE MUNICIPALITY WHERE THE OWNER RESIDES OR ANY ORGANIZATION WHICH IS CONTRACTED BY SUCH MUNICIPALITY  TO PROVIDE  ANIMAL  SHELTER SERVICES.
-THE APPLICATION SHALL LIST THE ORGAN- IZATION IN WHICH THE CONTRIBUTION WILL BE SENT AND  MAY  LIST  SUGGESTED REASONABLE  CONTRIBUTION  AMOUNTS WITH AN OPTION FOR ANY AMOUNT.
-Munici-
+THE APPLICA- TION SHALL INCLUDE SPACE WHERE AN OWNER MAY ELECT TO MAKE A CONTRIBUTION IN SUPPORT OF THE POUND OR SHELTER MANAGED BY THE MUNICIPALITY WHERE THE OWNER RESIDES OR ANY ORGANIZATION WHICH IS CONTRACTED  BY  SUCH  MUNICI- PALITY  TO  PROVIDE  ANIMAL SHELTER SERVICES.
+THE SPACE FOR CONTRIBUTION
- A. 2976  3
+ A. 2976--A  3

- palities may also require additional information on such application  as deemed appropriate.
+ SHALL BE CLEARLY MARKED AND DISTINCT WITH BOLD LETTERING OR ON  A  SEPA- RATE  PAGE,  TO MAKE CLEAR IT IS A VOLUNTARY CONTRIBUTION AND NOT A PART OF THE LICENSE FEE.
+THE APPLICATION SHALL LIST THE ORGANIZATION IN WHICH THE CONTRIBUTION WILL BE SENT AND MAY LIST SUGGESTED REASONABLE CONTRIB- UTION  AMOUNTS  WITH  AN  OPTION FOR ANY AMOUNT.
+Municipalities may also require additional information on such application as  deemed  appropri- ate.
   (d) The application shall be accompanied by the license fee prescribed by section one hundred ten of this article, THE CONTRIBUTION, IF ELECTED BY  THE  OWNER,  and a certificate of rabies vaccination or statement in